nholaday/react-task-tracker/README.md

-# Getting Started with Create React App
+# React Task Tracker by Nic Holaday

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).